Mark Donohue: Commemorations and legacy

 In 2003, in commemoration of Penske Racing's 50th NASCAR win, Nextel Cup driver Ryan Newman drove a Dodge Intrepid painted to resemble Donohue's 1973 AMC (with a No. 12 and current Alltel decals) at the fall Rockingham, North Carolina, race.

 Penske's new Penske Racing complex in Mooresville, North Carolina is decorated with various murals of Donohue and his racing cars, most notably the AMC stock car and the various Porsche prototypes that Donohue drove through his career.

 Donohue chronicled his entire racing career in the book, The Unfair Advantage (co-written with noted motorsports and engineering journalist Paul Van Valkenburgh).
 The book documents his career from his first races to his final full season of racing the year before he was killed.
 This was not merely a celebrity autobiography, but a detailed, step-by-step record of the engineering approach he took to getting the absolutely highest performance from every car he drove, always looking for that elusive "unfair advantage".
-Donohue (along with Penske) were pioneers in many rights, some as notable as the use of a skidpad as a tool for developing and perfecting race car suspension designs and setups.
-The book told how Donohue learned to exploit the antilock braking system and the powerful turbocharged engine of several prototype Porsches, as well as how he learned from various mishaps, including a near-fatal crash.
+Donohue (along with Penske) was pioneer in many respects, some as notable as the use of a skidpad as a tool for developing and perfecting race car suspension designs and setups.
+The book told how Donohue learned to exploit the anti-lock braking system and the powerful turbocharged engine of several prototype Porsches, as well as how he learned from various mishaps, including a near-fatal crash.
 The book was published shortly before Donohue's death.

 The book was re-released in 2000 by Bentley Publishers (Cambridge, Massachusetts).
 It includes information and additional photography that was not available before the first edition was published.

 Donohue's racing tradition is carried on by his son, David Donohue, a successful road racer in his own right.